Đề ôn thi Đề thi vào lớp 10 Tây Ninh môn Tiếng Anh - Mã đề TNI-85

 If the difference between the advertised image and the actual product is big, customers will be angry.

-2. The bigger the difference between the advertised image and the actual product, the angrier customers will be.
+2. The bigger the difference between the advertised image and the actual product, angrier customers will be.

 Question 27